swamiiyer/swamiiyer.github.io/_pages/cs110/course_info.md

 #### Late Days

-Assignment deadlines are firm and non negotiable, but you have up to 5 (8 if you have accommodations through the Ross Center) late days that you may use to submit one or more assignments a bit late.
+Assignment deadlines are firm and non negotiable, but you have up to 5 (10 if you have accommodations) late days that you may use to submit one or more assignments a bit late.
 You may request an extension for any assignment only once.
 To do so, you must send the instructor a request via email at least 48 hours prior to the assignment deadline, clearly stating the number of late days needed, or else your request will not be granted.

 Unused late days will be converted into `x%` extra points, which will be added to your final grade. `x` will be calculated as `x = d / n`, where `n` is the number of late days allotted and `d` is the number of late days unused.
 For example, if `d = 3` and `n = 5`, then `x = 0.6%`.